 The Bible and Polygamy in Tanzania

-Ordinary “Readers” versus Academic Interpretations of Scripture – Interpreting the Bible in a Context of Polygamy in Tanzania
+Rev. Mote Magomba, Tanzania, reflects on “ordinary readers” versus Academic Interpretations of Scripture in Interpreting the Bible in a Context of Polygamy in Tanzania

 This article presents a scriptural interpretative conflict between ordinary readers of the Bible and academic readers of the Bible.
 Using a case study from the Anglican Diocese of Ruaha, Iringa, Tanzania, the writer suggests constructive theological ways to resolve the conflict.
 Through his case study and the discussions therein, the writer implicitly attempts to develop a theory to deal with other issues of biblical interpretative conflicts emerging locally and globally in the Anglican Communion.
 Academic interpreters of the Bible, if they are to be relevant to their respective contexts and people, have to consciously take into account the resources and strategies of ordinary readers of the Bible.
 By “readers” of the Bible, we mean those who have the habit of reading the Bible and interpreting it to their daily ordinary lives.
 In this article the term “readers” has been put into invented commas because throughout this paper it is used both literally and metaphorically.
 That is, some readers of the Bible can literally read the Bible.